-This game was released on October 21, 2011 and is no longer available for preorder.
+This game was released on October 21, 2011 and is no longer available to pre-order.
 Any incentives that were offered are listed below.

 Batman: Arkham City is a highly anticipated sequel to Arkham Asylum.
 It picks up one year after the events of the first game, which left both the Arkham Asylum and Blackgate Prison damaged and unfit for use.

 In the upcoming game, Quincy Sharp runs for the mayor of Gotham and wins the election.
 His first decision is to isolate a notorious slum district and move all inmates to this new “Arkham City”.
 The criminals are left to their own devices, as long as they do not attempt to escape.
 The situation, however, quickly gets out of hand as Two-Face plots to publicly execute Catwoman, and Batman is forced to enter the Arkham City to save her.

 Like its predecessor, Batman: Arkham City is an open-word action game, with even more side missions and challenges.
 The game world is larger, and divided into turf zones owned by different gangs.
 You start with all the gadgets you’ve obtained in the previous game; there also are new ones in your arsenal, such as smoke bombs.
 Finally, Arkham City gives you more skill upgrade choices (33 as opposed to 20 in Arkham Asylum).